The History of Fat Grafting

 Long Term Consequences of Fat Grafting

-In addition to the possibility of stem cell induced malignancies, which we think is very small, there are other issues that one might consider when thinking about fat grafting.
+There are issues that one might consider when thinking about fat grafting.
 At this same meeting another surgeon presented pictures of several ladies that had undergone fat grafting some several years before and then proceeded to go through a cyclical weight change which they had a history of doing.
 These women gained between 20-50 pounds and suddenly their faces assumed a somewhat grotesque appearance with large bulging eyebrows and cheek and lip areas.
 We are unsure whether fat harvested from the knees or the abdomen behave differently, but certainly when a person gains weight all fat cells that survive will gain weight.
 Whether they gain weight differentially will depend upon were they come from – this is a question that we are still researching.
 Suffice it to say that these patients that this surgeon showed definitely had an unusual growth to these fat cells in the face.
 They were out of proportion with their local tissues of the face.
 In other words, their face didn’t just look a little bit chubbier.
 It was obvious areas where they had the fat grafting looked out of proportion with the rest of their face.
 In my own personal practice I think I will only do fat grafting to the face lips etc. in women that I am quite confident do not have this propensity for significant weight gain even though that might be unknown in some women.

 Conclusions of Fat Grafting